adaksuman/genapp/README.md

 ### Miscellaneous

-- Always run applications in the foreground (i.e. not as daemons / background processes)
+- Always run applications in the foreground (i.e. not as daemons/background processes)

-- Alays use [`exec`][] to run the application process from the `start` script
+- Alays use [exec][] to run the application process from the `start` script

 - Remember to make files and directories group writable whenever the application needs to modify them